Arslan2003/Exploring_ML_Models_for_Regression_and_Classification/README.md

-# Applied Machine Learning: Regression & Classification Models
+# Exploring ML Models for Regression and Classification
 *A hands-on project demonstrating regression and classification with multiple machine learning models*

 **ML Models Used:**